Canterbury Boys' High School: History

 Canterbury Boys' High School traces its origins back to 1917, when a deputation from the local Primary School's Parent and Citizens Association asked the Minister for Education to open a high school in the district.
 There was a concern that the demand for places in local High Schools would exceed available places, and as a result of this request, the Department decided to establish the school at Canterbury.

 The school was opened in January 1918, in what is now the Primary School buildings, and began operating with two classes and 72 students, with Ernest John Rourke B.A. as Headmaster.
 The school was initially an intermediate high school (1st to 3rd year), and was therefore named Canterbury Intermediate High School.
 At its foundation, the search had already begun for a more appropriate site for the new school.

-In 1919, the land on which most of the original part of the school now stands was resumed, and plans for the new school were prepared.
+In 1919 the land on which most of the original part of the school now stands was resumed, and plans for the new school were prepared.
 A section of the resumed land is historic, forming part of a 100 acre grant made by the Rev. Richard Johnson on 20 May 1793.
 This farm was called "Canterbury Vale", and it was from this that the suburb of Canterbury and the school is named.
 Plans for the new building were completed in late December 1923, and a tender for £22,000 (A$44,000) was accepted in May 1924.
 The building was completed and occupied in July 1925 and officially opened on 1 August of that year.

 The building was soon overcrowded due to the rapid growth of population in the area served by the school, and so plans for extensions were started.
 Further land acquisitions occurred in 1929 and 1931, and in 1933 the extensions to the northern and southern wings of the original building were completed.

 The school became a full high school in 1925, and was subsequently renamed Canterbury Boys' High School.
 For some years, difficulty was experienced in encouraging boys to complete 4th Year, and to sit for the Leaving Certificate Examination the following year.
 This was due in part to the difficult economic conditions of the time, and in other cases, boys preferred to enrol in one of the more established high schools such as Sydney Boys' High School and the Sydney Technical High School.
-In order to increase enrolments in 4th year, Rourke pressured the Department, and boundary lines were established so that boys living within the area were compelled to enrol at Canterbury.
+To increase enrolments in 4th year, Rourke pressured the Department, and boundary lines were established so that boys living within the area were compelled to enrol at Canterbury.
 The school was to later become a selective high school from which time many student enrolments were from out of area.